You may think walking safaris are all about tracking down lions and other “Big Five” animals (leopard, elephant, buffalo

-On that Big 5 safari, we also watched lions fan around in a circle, tearing into the bloody meat of their kill – we were so up-close-and-personal we could hear the snapping of the dead impala’s bones as the lions ripped it apart.
+On that African safari, we also watched lions fan around in a circle, tearing into the bloody meat of their kill – we were so up-close-and-personal we could hear the snapping of the dead impala’s bones as the lions ripped it apart.

-Here in Zambia, we go on plenty of game drives with Norman Carr Safaris.
+Here in Zambia, we go on plenty of game drives with Time+Tide.

 On our drive to Luwi Bush Camp, three lions by the river catch our attention.